 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 Yesterday I discovered that there is a flying freehold element on a property I have offered on two weeks back in what was supposed to be a simple, chain free conveyancing.
 Heaviley and Offerton is where the house is located.
 Is there any advice you can give?

 Flying freeholds in Heaviley and Offerton are rare but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Heaviley and Offerton you would need to get your solicitor to go through the deeds diligently.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Heaviley and Offerton may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

-How does conveyancing in Heaviley and Offerton differ for newly converted properties?
+What does commercial conveyancing in Heaviley and Offerton cover?